Antioxidants: What Are They and Do We Really Need Them?

 So now we know what total rotters free radicals are, where do antioxidants come in?

-Well luckily antioxidants act like as a tiny little shield for our skin; stepping in and lending free radicals a spare electron.
+Well luckily antioxidants act like a tiny little shield for our skin; stepping in and lending free radicals a spare electron.

 This helps prevent damage to our other healthy cells- whoop whoop!